hutte-recipes/cicd-experience-cloud-aura/README.md

 TODO

+Behind the scenes, Help Center template is using Aura + Visualforce components, therefore the same guidelines provided in this recipe apply for Aura & Visualforce sites. (site-types screenshot).

 This recipe includes the [cicd-incremental-deployment](https://github.com/hutte-recipes/cicd-incremental-deployment) recipe in order to validate (in a pull request) and deploy the Experience Cloud sites, see more about this recipe in the linked repository.

 ## Pre-requisites